HariSekhon/Nagios-Plugins/README.md

 - ```check_mysql_query.pl``` - generic enough it obsoleted a dozen custom MySQL plugins and prevented writing many more
 - ```check_mysql_config.pl``` - detect differences in your /etc/my.cnf and running MySQL config to catch DBAs making changes to running databases without saving to /etc/my.cnf or backporting to Puppet.
 Can also be used to remotely validate configuration compliance against a known good baseline
 - `check_linux_*` - checks RAM used, CPU context switches, system file descriptors, interface errors / promiscous mode / duplex / speed / MTU / stats, load normalized per CPU core (more useful than the default check_load plugin which would need different configs for heterogenous hardware), timezone settings, users / groups present (eg. PAM/LDAP integration is working), duplicate UID/GIDs (helps detects rogue uid 0 accounts and more common LDAP vs local id range overlap misconfigurations), groups.allow contains only specific groups
+- `older/check_*raid.py` - RAID controller / array checks for 3ware, LSI MegaRaid / Dell PERC controllers (they're rebranded from LSI), and Linux software MD Raid.
+I also recommend the widely used [Dell OpenManage Check](http://folk.uio.no/trondham/software/check_openmanage.html)
 - `check_ssh_login.pl` - performs a full SSH login with username & password, good for testing your Dell DRAC / HP iLO infrastructure is properly secured and accessible.
 Also works for your Linux servers and even Mac OSX
 - ```check_travis_ci_last_build.py``` - checks the last build status of a given Travis CI repo showing build number, build duration with optional thresholds, start/stop date/time, if there are currently any builds in progress and perfdata for graphing last build time and number of builds in progress.
 Verbose mode gives the commit details as well such as commit id and message
 - `check_*_version*` - checks running versions of software, primarily written to detect version inconsistency across clusters of servers and failed/partial upgrades across large automated infrastructures, as well as containerized images are using the versions we expect, which is also used to validate which versions of software programs in this repo are tested against. `check_cluster_version.pl` can be used to tie together versions returned from many different servers (by passing it their outputs via Nagios macros) to ensure a cluster is all running the same version of software even if you don't enforce a particular `--expected` version on individual systems
 - ```check_yum.py / check_yum.pl``` - widely used yum security updates checker for RHEL 5 - 7 systems dating back to 2008.
 You'll find forks of this around including NagiosExchange but please re-unify on this central updated version.
 Also has a Perl version which is a newer straight port with nicer more concise code and better library backing as well as configurable self-timeout.
+For those running Debian-based systems like Ubuntu see `check_apt` from the `nagios-plugins-basic` package.

 ... and there are many more.